ypyp-pprn-mnmn/ff3_hack/docs/guidelines.md

 The code here would be good to be written in javascript-like syntax as possible, so that the syntax highlighting works well to help understanding.
-The langauge should have enough capability to express original code intention.
+The langauge should have enough capability to express the original code's intention.

 In addition to the above, it would also be good to define some basic rules to name variables:
 ### variable names